What is Kubernetes Observability? Key Reasons for Implementing it in Your Organization

-By now, we know how dynamic Kubernetes is and how its clusters, pods, and nodes keep changing continuously.
-However, this changing nature can leave development teams to struggle to gain insights into the overall application health and keep up with the pace of their Kubernetes environments.
+By now, we know how dynamic Kubernetes is and how its clusters, specific pod, and node availability keep changing continuously.
+However, this changing nature can leave software development teams struggling to gain insights into the overall health of the application running and keep up with the pace of their Kubernetes environments.
 As a result, they divert their focus toward these mundane tasks and overlook building new services for their business.

 Leveraging continuous automation powered by AIOps allows teams (platform and application developers) to stay on top of massive environments – even with a million changes in real-time.
 It also enables them to continuously monitor the system for downtime and performance abnormalities.